-Robotic Process Automation (RPA) software is great for simple activities and repetitive tasks that follow instructions or workflows set by individuals.
+Robotic Process Automation (RPA) or marketing automation software is great for simple activities and repetitive tasks that follow instructions or workflows set by individuals.
 It is best suited for highly repetitive and predictable tasks.
 Automated tools require manual configuration and human supervision to effectively execute campaigns.
-The trick with RPA is for humans to anticipate every permutation so the machine is programmed to behave the right way every time.
+The trick with robotic process automation or marketing automation is for humans to anticipate every permutation so the machine is programmed to behave the right way every time.
 This is why constant vigilance is required.
 If the environment changes, marketers must manually step in and make the necessary adjustments.

-When robotic process automation is combined with elements of AI such as machine learning, the result is known as intelligent process automation (IPA).
-An IPA tool is powerful because it allows us to reap both the benefits of automation — increased speed, efficiency, time-savings, and ability to scale — with the insights, flexibility, and processing power of AI.
+When robotic process automation or marketing automation is combined with elements of AI such as machine learning and deep learning, the result is known as intelligent process automation (IPA) .
+An IPA tool is powerful because it allows us to reap both the business process benefits of automation - increased speed, efficiency, time-savings, and ability to scale - with the insights, flexibility, and processing power of AI technology.

 Marketers who use IPA are able to augment their capabilities, while off-loading repetitive campaign management tasks to the machine.
 This is different from pure robotic automation in that the AI can start, stop, or even alter what it is doing based on the environment in which it operates.
 What's more, because the best AI systems allow marketers to set guardrails, there's no chance of unforeseen events taking outcomes too far astray.